“Settle down,” said Tess. “We’ve got the armband thing. We can regenerate him.”

 The others gathered around, but Arslan got up and waved them off.
 “I’m all right.
 Let’s go.”

 Megaera took the lead forward with Zadrian.
-They clambered onto the first ziggurat tier between edges of the gauzy tent.
-“Try not to touch it,” Megaera said.
-“You can’t trust the way anything looks, especially if it looks harmless.”
+They clambered onto the first ziggurat tier in the vertical slit opening of the gauzy tent.
+“Try not to touch the sides,” Megaera said.
+“You can’t trust the way anything looks in the abode of a sorceress, especially if it looks harmless.”

 At the second tier, the upper edges of the tent came closer together, and to enter the third without touching them, they had to climb single-file.
 Megaera went first, her flail readied.